Skip to content

 Report Deliverables

-• Digital Operations Assessment: Delivers insight into smart metering, predictive maintenance, and network-wide monitoring systems.
+• Digital and Circular Operations Assessment: Examines smart metering, telemetry, process optimisation, predictive maintenance, energy recovery, sludge treatment, and water reuse.

 The Five Strategic Pillars